Exabyte-io/materials-designer/README.md

 ## Installation

-Tested with `Node` v8.11.4.
+Run with `Node` v12.21.0, tested with `Node` v8.11.4.
 The corresponding version(s) of npm should be fine, tested with v6.4.1.
 We recommend using `nvm` for version management.

 Materials Designer can be installed from source as follow: